 3) Who do we play?

 4th - 8th grade Maple Grove teams do not play other Maple Grove teams.
-MGYFA is a member of the Lake Minnetonka Athletic Association (LMAA), along with Wayzata, Minnetonka, Orono, Hopkins, St. Louis Park & Edina.
+MGYFA is a member of the Lake Minnetonka Athletic Association (LMAA), along with Wayzata, Minnetonka, Hopkins, St. Louis Park & Edina.

-K-2 Flag is a house league and plays other teams within the organization.
+1 -2 Flag is a house league and plays other teams within the organization.

 4) What days are games played?

 Most games take place on Saturday, but you should expect to play on weeknights as well (Monday, Tuesday or Thursday).
-The schedule varies from team-to-year, and from year-to-year, and is assigned by the LMAA.
+The schedule varies from team-to-team, and from year-to-year, and is assigned by the LMAA.
 See the practice schedule for details.